Mason Brayman

 Mason Brayman (May 23, 1813 - February 27, 1895) was an American attorney, newspaperman, and military officer.
-During his service to the Union Army during the American Civil War, he rose to the rank of Major general with the 29th IL.
-Volunteer Infantry.
-Later in life, he became the seventh Governor of the Idaho Territory.
+During his service to the Union Army during the American Civil War, he rose to the rank of major general with the 29th Illinois Volunteer Infantry.
+Later in life, he became the seventh governor of the Idaho Territory.

 Early life

 Brayman was born in Buffalo, New York on May 23, 1813.
 Raised with a Calvinist outlook and a hatred of liquor, he was apprenticed to a printer at the age of 17.
 Five years later, he became editor of a local newspaper.
 In addition to his work with newspapers, he studied law and was admitted to the New York Bar in 1836.

-The year after his admission to the bar, Brayman married his wife, Mary.
-She was a direct descendant of Roger Williams and the union produced two daughters and a son.
-Following his marriage, Brayman began a series of westward moves, working as a city attorney in Michigan and newspaper editor in Ohio before settling in Springfield, Illinois, during the early 1840s.
+The year after his admission to the bar, Brayman married a woman named Mary.
+She was a direct descendant of Roger Williams, and they had two daughters and a son.
+Following his marriage, Brayman began a series of westward moves, working as a city attorney in Michigan and newspaper editor in Ohio, before settling in Springfield, Illinois, during the early 1840s.